-It is the most effective approach to taking notes during a lecture.
+It is the most effective note-taking methods for college during a lecture.
 It will not be accessible at first; you will begin writing down everything the teacher says, fearful of missing something important.
 However, if you pay attention to the teacher’s words rather than mechanically fixing them, you will soon acquire the basis or core idea.

 A bonus of this method will be a better understanding of the lectures.

 Try to write your notes in legible handwriting.
 You’ll thank yourself later.
 Otherwise, you will not understand anything in your scribbles when preparing for the test or exam.
 Of course, the teacher has no right to criticize the handwriting but will not approve if you hand over your notes, which can not be read.